itsmesatyavir/ddai/README.md

 Notes

-The bot will automatically login using the credentials in .env.
+The bot will automatically login using the credentials in token.txt

 If proxy.txt exists, it will randomly use one proxy for requests.